Punishing Putin’s Russia – the current oil crisis

 I like some weird theories that highlight the roots of the current global crisis.

-First, the current problems started with the resurgence of the American New Right (Project for New American Century a.k.a. the NeoCons), with their desire of returning US to global dominance and the understanding that it must be achieved through the control of global oil and American military involvement.
-Invasion of Iraq, Afghanistan and other oil-centred conflicts are a direct result of that policy – oil masked as “democracy”.
+First, the current problems started with the resurgence of the American New Right (Project for New American Century a.k.a. the NeoCons), with their desire of returning US to global dominance and the understanding that it must be achieved through the control of global oil and direct American military involvement.
+Invasion of Iraq, Afghanistan and other oil-focused conflicts are a direct result of that policy – oil masked as “democracy”.

-Third, The Russian crisis, started by them in Crimea, followed by Ukraine and the Malaysian airliner and now culminating in Russia’s involvement in Syria.
+Third, The Russian crisis, started by themselves in Crimea, followed by Ukraine and the Malaysian airliner (shot down over Donbas) and now culminating in Russia’s involvement in Syria.
 The Russian resurgence to regional (not yet global) dominance has created a Western need for Russia to be punished and its leadership embarrassed until it loses the elections.
 As a primary resource producer, Russia’s budget is oil and gas dependent, so hitting its primary budgetary revenues will bring the country to its knees – no one can be a hero with empty bank coffers.
 This is not the first time – a few years ago Russia had major ambitions, and then the oil collapsed by half and the Russians went quiet.
 So, people know that Russia can be pushed into submission through the virtual “global markets”, which independently set the world commodity prices and Russia as a primary resource producer (seller) is required to accept externally imposed prices or… sell no oil.
 These international markets for money/commodities are:

 – Virtual and distributed;

-– Controlled by western power (people and organisations);
+– Controlled by Western power (people and organisations);

 – Un-destroyable with Putin’s bombers and navy (how can you bomb a distributed computer network?).